Jelena Janković: 2016: Injuries and loss of form

-Her clay-court season didn't open so well as she was forced to withdraw from the Volvo Car Open because of the right shoulder injury she sustained in Miami.
-Janković returned to action at the Mutua Madrid Open.
+Her clay-court season didn't open so well as she was forced to withdraw from the Charleston Open because of the right shoulder injury she sustained in Miami.
+Janković returned to action at the Madrid Open.
 She lost in the first round to Sorana Cîrstea.
 At the Italian Open, Janković was defeated in the first round by Eugenie Bouchard.
-Seeded twenty-third at the French Open, Janković lost in the first round to Tatjana Maria.
+Seeded 23rd at the French Open, Janković lost in the first round to Tatjana Maria.

-Janković opened her grass-court season at the Ricoh Open.
+Janković opened her grass-court season at the Rosmalen Open.
 Seeded second, she was defeated in the second round by Evgeniya Rodina.
 Seeded second at the first edition of the Mallorca Open, Janković reached the semifinal round where she lost to Anastasija Sevastova.
-Seeded twenty-second at the Wimbledon Championships, Janković lost in a second round thriller to qualifier Marina Erakovic.
+Seeded 22nd at the Wimbledon Championships, Janković lost in a second round thriller to qualifier Marina Erakovic.

 Seeded second at the first edition of the Ladies Championship Gstaad, Janković suffered a first-round upset at the hands of world no. 797 Rebeka Masarova.
 As the top seed at the Brasil Tennis Cup, Janković fell in the second round to Ana Bogdan.

 Ranked forty at the US Open, Janković lost in the second round to eleventh seed Carla Suárez Navarro.

-Seeded second and last year champion at the Guangzhou International Women's Open, Janković again reached the final but lost to Lesia Tsurenko.
+Seeded second and last year champion at the Guangzhou International Open, Janković again reached the final but lost to Lesia Tsurenko.
 At the Wuhan Open, Janković upset second seed Garbiñe Muguruza in her second-round match.
 She was then defeated in the third round by Barbora Strýcová.
 In Beijing at the China Open, Janković lost in the first round to Kristina Mladenovic.
-Seeded seventh and the defending champion at the Hong Kong Tennis Open, Janković was defeated in her semifinal match by fifth seed Caroline Wozniacki.
+Seeded seventh and the defending champion at the Hong Kong Open, Janković was defeated in her semifinal match by fifth seed Caroline Wozniacki.
 Janković played her final tournament of the season at the Kremlin Cup.
 She lost in the second round to seventh seed Anastasia Pavlyuchenkova.